anastasop/ostap/README.md

 pip install .
 ```

-If you are a python user, you can install ostap directly from github
+If you are a Python user, you can install ostap directly from GitHub.

 ```
 pip install --user git+https://github.com/anastasop/ostap@master